-Man-Hyung is a Financial Planner with RTD Financial.
-Prior to joining RTD in 2013, Man-Hyung spent several years in public accounting as an auditor with Grant Thornton and as a senior accountant with Citco Fund Services.
-His desire to help everyday individuals and families is what motivated him to embark on a career in financial planning.
-He is passionate about listening to clients and providing comprehensive advice that is aligned with their specific values and life goals, with taxes in mind.
+Man-Hyung is the Director of Tax Planning and a Financial Planner with RTD Financial.
+Prior to joining RTD in 2013, Man-Hyung spent several years in both public accounting as an auditor with Grant Thornton and also gained industry experience as a senior accountant with Citco Fund Services.
+His ultimate desire to help everyday individuals and families on Main Street, and not Wall Street, is what motivated him to embark on a career in financial planning.
+He is passionate about listening to clients and providing comprehensive advice that are aligned with their specific values and life goals with taxes in mind.

 Man-Hyung is a licensed Certified Public Accountant in the State of Pennsylvania and is also a CERTIFIED FINANCIAL PLANNER™ professional.
 He is also an Enrolled Agent (EA), authorized to represent taxpayers and practice before the IRS.
 Man-Hyung spent the 2018 tax season with TurboTax to educate taxpayers on the new tax law changes from the 2018 Tax Reform and to provide tax advice and guidance to taxpayers.
-He is focused on helping clients plan ahead with tax considerations in mind and on identifying tax savings opportunities.
+He is focused on keeping his pulse on the ever-changing tax landscape, providing the necessary tools and training for the firm’s advisors to identify and implement proactive tax planning opportunities for clients and helping clients plan ahead with tax planning considerations in mind.

-Man-Hyung lives in Marlton, NJ with his wife, Jihyun and son, Mason.
+Man-Hyung lives in Marlton, NJ with his wife, Jihyun and sons, Mason and Jackson.
 He enjoys spending quality time with his family and friends.
-He is particularly passionate about personal finance, taxes, traveling, and rooting for the Philadelphia Eagles.
+He is particularly passionate about personal finance, taxes, traveling, and rooting for (and critiquing) the Philadelphia Eagles.

 Getting to know Man-Hyung